 Late Add Policy

 If you do not register for classes during the late add period, you can register using a Late Add Petition.
 This form must be signed by the instructor indicating the student's first date of attendance, then signed by the Director of Admissions & Records.
-The student must bring the form to Admissions & Records by five (5) business days after the census date for the course to enroll in the course.
-Students can obtain the census date from Admissions & Records or the website.
-After this date has passed the student will no longer be allowed to register and will need to stop attending the course.
+The student must bring the form to Admissions & Records by the fifth (5) business day after the census date of the course to enroll.
+Students can obtain the census date information from Admissions & Records or the website.
+After this date has passed, the student will no longer be allowed to register and will need to stop attending the course.

 If you have enrolled in a class and do not attend the first class meeting, the instructor may drop you, as a "no show".
 However, as a student, it is ultimately your responsibility to drop any courses which you decide not to attend.
 Failure to do so may result in a failing grade.

 Since drop deadlines will vary (with or without a refund) depending upon the length of the course, you should check WebAdvisor "My Class Schedule" or consult your instructor.
 Drop dates for semester-length courses are published in the class schedule and on the academic calendar posted on this web site.

 Matriculation is a state mandated process which promotes a mutual commitment by faculty, staff, and students to work together to help students develop clear educational goals and be successful in reaching those goals.
 At Los Medanos College the required components consistent with Title 5 regulations are:

 Enrollment is based on Title 5 mandates and policies established district-wide.
 Earliest registration is available for students in the Disabled Students Programs & Services (DSPS), students participating in the Extended Opportunity Programs & Services (EOPS) and qualified veterans.
 Second priority is for continuing students, based on completed degree applicaple units accumulated within the Contra Costa Community College District.
 Returning, new matriculated and exempt students may then register.
 Last is new, non-matriculated students, followed by concurrently enrolled special admit students.